7th Congress of the Workers' Party of Korea

-The 7th Congress of the Workers' Party of Korea (WPK), the ruling party of North Korea, was held on 6–9 May 2016.
+The 7th Congress of the Workers' Party of Korea (WPK) was held in the April 25 House of Culture in Pyongyang, North Korea, from 6 to 9 May 2016.
+The congress is the highest organ of the party, and is stipulated to be held every four years.
+3,467 delegates represented the party's membership.
+The congress saw the appointment of Kim Jong Un as WPK leader, with the title changed from First Secretary to Chairman.
+It was the first party congress convened since 1980.

 Background

-The 7th Congress was the first Congress of the Workers' Party of Korea held since the 6th Congress in 1980.
+The 7th Congress was the first Congress of the Workers' Party of Korea held since the 6th Congress in 1980, under the rule of Kim Il Sung.
 In 2010 the party rules stipulation that Congresses be held every five years was dropped, recognising this had been ignored for thirty years.
+As such, there were no Congresses held under Kim Jong Il's tenure.

 The purpose of the Congress was to review the party's work from the time period since the 6th Congress, but also to instill public loyalty toward the leadership of the country.

 On 30 October 2015, the Korean Central News Agency (KCNA) reported that the Political Bureau of the Central Committee of the Workers' Party of Korea announced a decision to hold a Congress in early May 2016, saying:

 Preparations

-On 17 February 2016 joint slogans were issued by Workers' Party of Korea's Central Military Commission and Central Committee, and they were published by Rodong Sinmun and KCNA.
+On 17 February 2016, joint slogans were issued by Workers' Party of Korea's Central Military Commission and Central Committee, and they were published by Rodong Sinmun and KCNA.

 The Congress was preceded by a "70-day battle" mass mobilization campaign.
-Human Right Watch claims that the campaign meant uncompensated and forced labor for people across the country, including children, and that the object of the campaign was to boost outputs in manufacture and agriculture and demonstrate loyalty.
+Human Rights Watch claimed that the campaign meant uncompensated and forced labor for people across the country, including children, and that the object of the campaign was to boost outputs in manufacture and agriculture and demonstrate loyalty.
 A five-day holiday was declared for the duration of the Congress.